wther/pronun/docs/REPORT.md

 For functionality not provided by Maven out-of-the box it's necessary to use plugins.
 For example, the Pronuncation Trainer application depends on the TarsosDSP voice processing library.
 It can't be expected that its deployed in the local Maven repository on the build machine and it's not in any central Maven repository either.

 In this case I have used the **exec-maven-plugin** to deploy the JAR file in the local repository before the compilation phase.
-Adding the following plugin definition to the POM file will run the **maven install:install-file** command in the validation phase.
+Adding the following plugin definition to the POM file will run the **maven install:install-file** command just before compiling the modules and running the defined tests.

     <plugin>
         <groupId>org.codehaus.mojo</groupId>